SiaFoundation/benchmark/README.md

 ### End-to-End

 The end-to-end benchmark is designed to test the performance of a renterd node.
 It forms contracts with a number of hosts and tests the speed of encrypting, erasure-coding, uploading shards, downloading, and reconstruction in ideal production-like conditions.
-The benchmark performs four iterations using 160MiB test files and reports the average of the four iterations.
+The benchmark uploads and downloads a 320MiB test file and reports speeds.

-*While the test data is 160MiB, the actual data uploaded to hosts is 480MiB due to 10-of-30 erasure-coding overhead.
+*While the test data is 320MiB, the actual data uploaded is 960MiB due to 10-of-30 erasure-coding overhead.
 It would therefore be technically accurate to multiply the upload data size by three.
 However, the desire is to show the speed based on the file size a user uploads, not the redundant shards sent to hosts.*

+*320 MiB was chosen since it aligns the object size with the erasure-coded slab size using the default erasure coding parameters*

 [Results](results/e2e.csv)